AriFordsham/GHCWiki/simd.md

 - vector constants, at least at Cmm level
 - replicating a scalar to a vector
+- FMA: fused multiply add, this is supported by NEON and AVX however software fallback may not be possible with the same precision.
+Tricky.
 - AVX also suppports a bunch of interesting things:

   - permute, shuffle, "blend", masked moves.